Welcome To Service Dog Laws Utah

 Service Dog Laws Utah – What is a Service Dog?

-The service dog laws Utah can be confusing.
+The service dog laws in Utah can be confusing.
 But we will break it all down right here, right now.
 Service dogs are used by people with disabilities.
 They are not pets.
 Think of it more like a medical assistance device that happens to be alive.

 The confusing thing is that there are multiple definitions of service dogs, and they are all legitimate.
 It just depends on whether we are talking about public access rights, rights for air travel, or rights for housing situations.

-For some reason, each of these situations tends to use a different definition of a service dog, and sometimes they are referred to as other names such as “assistance animal,” in housing etc.
+For some reason, each of these situations tends to use a different definition of a service dog, and sometimes they are referred to by other names such as “assistance animal,” in housing, etc.

 However, let’s just begin with the most common definition of a service dog which we can get from the ADA, or Americans with Disabilities Act.

-The ADA law is concerned with public access rights, and so it is the most common needed definition.
+The ADA law is concerned with public access rights, so it is the most commonly needed definition.
 Under the ADA, a service animal must be a dog.

 It can be any kind, any size, and any breed of dog, but it needs to be a dog.
 In addition, the dog must be individually trained to do “work” or “perform tasks” for someone who lives with a qualified disability under the ADA.

-One more thing is that the work or tasks that the dog does needs to be directly related to the person’s disability.
+One more thing is that the work or tasks that the dog does need to be directly related to the person’s disability.

 This is the main thing that separates service dogs from other types of dogs, such as emotional support dogs, who are not individually trained, even though they are awesome as well.